lucasferreiralimax/lucasferreiralimax/README.md

 ## About
 I’m a front-end developer with experience at Innvo Labs, Santander Bank, Claro Brazil, Interfood Importation, Matera, Resource IT Solutions, Fidelity Investments, Votorantim Bank, and IBM.

-Currently, I’m studying Systems Analysis and Development at PUC Minas and have completed additional training in front-end development through Alura and Origamid.
+Currently, I’m studying Systems Analysis and Development at PUC Minas, where I’m developing the project [Save Money](https://savemoney.app.br) — a financial management system that helps control for promoting financial health and resource optimization.

+I have also completed additional studying in front-end development through Alura and Origamid.

 ## Tech Stack & Skills